 At first, I tried to get a car per year this would mean that I would have a wide range of cars from various years.
 I also didn’t want repeat drivers.
 This theory worked very well until after Issue 30.
-I came up with a checklist of teams I wanted to get that included: BMW Sauber, Toyota, Jaguar and some current teams racing in F1 like Force India.
-My collection includes:
+I came up with a checklist of teams I wanted to get.
+My collection so far includes:

 - Issue 9: Renault R25 Fernando Alonso (2005)

 - Issue 10: Red Bull RB9 Sebastian Vettel (2013)

 - Issue 12: McLaren MP4/23 Lewis Hamilton (2008)

 - Issue 17: Ferrari F2007 Kimi Raikkonen (2007)

 - Issue 21: Mercedes W196 Juan Manuel Fangio (1955)

 - Issue 24: McLaren MP 4/8 Ayrton Senna (1993)

 - Issue 27: Sauber C23 Felipe Massa (2004)